-The Coronavirus recession has exacerbated money problems for many in the US and highlighted the pre-existing income gulf.
-A lack of planning may hit people with lower incomes faster in a crisis – be it national or personal – but financial stability is ultimately dependent on your habits, not your income level.
+Financial stability is ultimately dependent on your habits, not your income level.
 We’ve all heard of lottery winners and famous musicians who ran out of money.
 Is an MC Hammer joke too out of date?

 Getting started on planning often seems like the most difficult hurdle.
 However, the following exercise will help you begin by tracking your existing spending and saving behavior to assist you in creating a realistic personalized plan at no cost.

 I have done this with my own spending habits for several years, and it really helps shine a light on my own behaviors.
 We may think we know how we spend money, but actually seeing and organizing the details will answer questions you didn’t know you had.

 1. Start by going through your credit card bills and online bank accounts.

 Create a spreadsheet (or write it down on paper) with every expense you paid for a month.
 If you have receipts, use them to break down different purchases, like food vs. cleaning supplies from the grocery store.